-Stage 4: Referral to Education and Skills Funding Agency (ESFA)
+Stage 4: Referral to the DfE

 3.1 Stage 1: Informal concerns

 3.1.1 Raising an informal concern

 An informal concern can be raised in person, by written communication or by telephone.
 Concerns may also be raised by a third party acting on behalf of a parent, as long as they have appropriate authority to do so.
 Most enquiries and concerns can be dealt with satisfactorily by the most appropriate member of staff, eg, form tutor, head of year, without the need to resort to the formal procedure.
 Informal meetings are encouraged with parents/carers so that any concerns they may have can be discussed and resolved through open dialogue and mutual understanding.